 Program Director Catrina Henderson AQF Level AQF Level 7 (Undergraduate) There are genuine Qualification Bachelor Degree needs within our society and a desire Subjects 24 within many of us to help others.
 The Bachelor of Applied IELTS 6.5 Social Science course trains and equips you to help others in a professional and ethical way.
-Languages of Instruction English CRICOS Code 093683J ASCED Code 090513 Accreditation Until 2025 (TEQSA) Course Length 3 years full-time; up to 10 years part-time
+Languages of Instruction English CRICOS Code 093683J ASCED Code 090513 Accreditation Self-accredited (last reviewed in 2025) Course Length 3 years full-time; up to 10 years part-time